lesserkuma/GBA_MultiMenu/README.md

   - `6` = Pokémon Black & White condensed battle font
 - `save_slot` defines which save slot your game uses.
 Set it to `null` for no saving or a number starting from `1`.
 Multiple games can share a save slot.
 - `map_256m`, if set to `true`, can serve as a workaround for a glitch with the cartridge mapper that causes games to freeze with screeching noises upon launch.
-- `keys` will let you specify a list of keys that must be held down at startup for this ROM to appear in the menu, e. g. `[ "L", "R", "DOWN" ]`.
+- `keys` will let you specify a list of keys that must be held down at startup for this ROM to appear in the menu, e.g. `[ "L", "R", "DOWN" ]`.

 ### ROM Builder Command Line Arguments